victorliu-sq/PaperWriting/FlashSMP.md

 # Section-Experiment

-In this section, we made a series of experiments to show off the performance of Bamboo-SMP and verify that it outperforms all existing algorithms
+This section presents a series of experiments conducted to demonstrate the performance of Bamboo-SMP and verify its superiority over existing algorithms.

 ## Platforms / Experimental Environment

-All implementations are evaluated on a Desktop environment Node in OSC  with2 AMD EPYC 7643 CPUs, totaling 96 cores, 2 NVIDIA Tesla A100 GPUs, and 1TB memory allowing for CUDA computation.
+All implementations were evaluated on a desktop node at the Ohio Supercomputer Center (OSC), equipped with 2 AMD EPYC 7643 CPUs totaling 96 cores, 2 NVIDIA Tesla A100 GPUs, and 1TB of memory.
+The software environment included g++ version 11.2.0, cmake version 3.25.2, and nvcc version 12.3.52.

-The version of C++ is

-The verion of cmake is

-The verion of CUDA is

 ## Implementation / Baseline

-To compare the performance and illustrate the functionality of data movements, atomicMin and Hybrid, we have implemented the sequential GS algorithm, sequential MW algorithm to contrast our locality-aware implementation of GS algorithm.
+Firstly, to assess performance and illustrate the advantages of our locality-aware implementation of the GS algorithm, we used the sequential GS algorithm and the MW algorithm in C++ as baselines.
+This comparison highlights the optimization of data access patterns in our locality-aware GS implementation.

-to show the effectiveness of atomicMin:

-we implemented

-Hybrid:

-And parallel GS algorithm on CPU using thread library, parallel MW on CPU using C++ using thread library and parallel MW on GPU on GPU using thread library.

-We have implemented sequential in C++ and parallel versions of Locality-Aware GS implementation in CUDA.
+Then, we implemented a bunch of parallel verions of GS and MW algorithms to demonstrate Bamboo-SMP's high performance and its superioty over existing algorithms across different scenarios.

-To compare the performance and illustrate the functionality of data movements, atomicMin and Hybrid, we have implemented the basic GS algorithm as sequential baseline of CPU-based sequential algorithm, The state-of-the-art parallel MW algorithm on both CPU using C++ and GPU using CUDA as baselines.
+Specifically the parallel MW algorithm was developed for both the CPU using the C++ thread library and the GPU using CUDA.
+Similarly, the parallel GS algorithm was implemented on the CPU.
+These implementations serve as parallel baselines.

-CUDA version is 12.2

-All code is compiled using O3 optimizations and the cmake version is 3.25.
+Additionally, we implemented the Locality-Aware GS algorithm on both the CPU and GPU.
+This was done to specifically illustrate the effectiveness of the `atomicMin` function and the CPU-GPU hybrid computing system.
+These techniques are integral to the Bamboo System and emphasize its overall performance.

 ## Workloads

-In order to make it convincing that Bamboo-SMP outperforms all existing solutions across all types of workloads

-we test BambooSMP and baseline algorithm in the following 3 cases, which have been discussed in the section 3.1

-We will not include the base case since it is too trivial to say
+To convincingly demonstrate the robustness of Bamboo-SMP and the effectiveness of the techniques employed, we tested it against baseline algorithms in various scenarios discussed in Section 3.1.
+By focusing on more complex and representative scenarios, we highlighted significant performance improvements and the versatility of Bamboo-SMP across different types of workloads.
+The best-case scenario was excluded due to its trivial nature, ensuring that our evaluations remained rigorous and meaningful.

 ### Sequential Case

-We test algorithms on Sequential cases, as the same pattern as showed in Figure 3,  of size with participants from 5000 to 30000.

-The preference lists of men and the preference lists of women are arranged in such a way that:

-Assume the number of participants is n, there will be n^2 - (n - 1) proposals in total and only n of them can be made in parallel, and all rest of proposals must be made in serial.

-### Congested Case

-We test algorithms on Congested cases , as the same pattern as showed in Figure 3, of size with participants from 5000 to 30000.
+In the sequential case, we tested algorithms with participant sizes ranging from 5,000 to 30,000, following the pattern shown in Figure 3.
+The preference lists for men and women were arranged such that, given n participants, there would be n^2−(n−1) proposals in total, with only n proposals made in parallel while the rest must be made serially.We test algorithms on Congested cases , as the same pattern as showed in Figure 3, of size with participants from 5000 to 30000.

 All men have the exactly the same preference lists and no preference lists of woman are randomized.